 LETTER TO CENTRAL BEDFORDSHIRE COUNCIL SENT 20 FEBRUARY 2018

 Central Bedfordshire Council

-Call for Sites and the Local Plan Process
+Local Plan Consultation Process

 Westoning has received a considerable amount of development over the past 50 years, including developments at: